ianperrin/MMM-Formula1/README.md

 ### In addition you can configure the following options

 - Which season to display the standings for `season`
-- Whether to show the drivers or constructors standings `type`, there are modes for both and mix. with mix the driver and constructor are shown in the same space, but after each other in time
+- Whether to show the drivers or constructors standings `type`, there are modes for BOTH and MIX.
+With MIX the driver and constructor are shown in the same space, but after each other in time
-- Whether to show the constructor in the _DRIVER_ standings. `showConstructorOfDriver`
+- Whether to show the constructor in the _DRIVER_ standings. `showConstructorOfDriver`. currently looking into this to replace with an icon logo.
 - How many drivers/constructors to display in the standings table `maxRows`
-- If you have a favourite driver/constructor not in "how many" range, you can add a fanDriver or fanConstrucotr.
+- If you have a favourite driver/constructor not in "how many" range, you can add a fanDriver or fanConstructor.
 These are added to the standing
-- Display the sectors of the track layout (in color)
+- Display the sectors of the track layout (in color) or just the track
-- If you want to see the schedule
+- If you want to see the race weeking timing table schedule
 - If you want to see the schedule without the next race

 ## Installation